lidongrong/academic-kickstart-dongrong/content/authors/admin/_index.md

 I was born and raised in Guangzhou, a ciry in mainland China.
 In 2020, I graduated from Sun Yat-sen University as a Bachelor of Science.
 I majored in statistics during my undergraduate study.

-The site is still under construction, more features will be added in the following days.
+The site is still under construction, more features will be added in the upcoming days.

 (Updated on 2020.9.5)